 CID’s plate-like format enables the separation of two ocular tissues (the sclera and the ciliary muscle) that in normal conditions are in contact and not physiologically separated.

-CID was tested in 42 patients and two clinical studies (SAFARI 1 involving 20 patients and one device, version V13; SAFARI 2 involving 22 patients and two devices; version V13).
+CID was tested in 42 patients over two clinical studies (SAFARI 1 involving 20 patients and one device, version V13; SAFARI 2 involving 22 patients and two devices; version V13).

-At 12 months, both studies showed consistent results.
-Average IOP dropped by more than 35%, while at the same time the need for medication dropped by more than 90%, and 83% of patients were free of using eye drops.
-No patient had to undergo additional intervention.
-The safety profile appeared to be very good with almost no complications reported, not even mild ones.
+At 24 months, both studies showed consistent results (n=27).
+Average IOP dropped by more than 38%, while at the same time the need for medication dropped by more than 88%, and 85% of patients were free of using eye drops.
+Overall safety appeared to be very good, and no patient had to undergo additional adjunctive treatment nor IOP-lowering surgery.

-This is first proof ever that an implant can significantly reduce the IOP while leaving the anterior chamber untouched.
+This is the first time that an implant has shown to significantly reduce the IOP while leaving the anterior chamber untouched, up to 24M.

 Surgeons have responded enthusiastically about the speed and safety of CID surgery and its patient-friendly procedure.